Is the FAFSA Accepted for Medical School?

-There are scholarships and grants for both academic merit and financial need, so apply for as many as possible for the best chance of receiving aid.
+There are scholarships and grants based on both academic merit and financial need—apply for as many as possible for the best chance of receiving aid.

-Medical school can be costly, but with the help of financial aid, you could be on the path to your dream career in the healthcare industry.
-You can apply for the FAFSA for med school and may be able to receive federal student loans.
-Take the time to research all of the financial resources available to you to find the ones that are best for your situation.
+Medical school is often costly, but with the help of financial aid, you could be on the path to a dream career in the healthcare industry.
+Apply for the FAFSA to access federal student loans and institutional aid for med school.
+Take the time to research all financial resources available to you, including private loans, to find the ones best for your situation.

 AAMC.
 "The Financial Aid Application Process."
 Accessed Oct.
 26, 2020

 Federal Student Aid Office.
 "Filling Out the FAFSA Form."
 Accessed Oct.
 26, 2020.

 Federal Student Aid Office.
 "Federal Interest Rates and Fees."
 Accessed Oct.
 26,2020.

 Federal Student Aid Office.
 "Subsidized and Unsubsidized Loans."
 Accessed Oct.
 26, 2020.